monte_carlo_from_cdf_lookup¶

 Randomly draw a set of

-points from any arbitrary input distribution function.
-The input distribution is specified in terms of its CDF, which is defined by the values of the inputy_table
+num_drawspoints from any arbitrary input distribution function.
+The input distribution is specified in terms of its CDF, which is defined by the values of the inputy_tableof the CDF evaluated at an input set of control pointsx_table.
+The inputx_tableandy_tablecan be calculated from any input dataset using the functionbuild_cdf_lookup.- Parameters:

 - x_tablendarray